 - Represented U.S., Canadian and United Kingdom administrative agents in connection with the provision of an asset-based credit facility provided in connection with a material acquisition in the U.S., Canada, Mexico and the United Kingdom.

-- Represented U.S. and Canadian administrative agents in the provision of an $25 million asset-based credit facility which included the perfection of collateral in the United States, Canada, Ireland, Israel and Brazil.
+- Represented U.S. and Canadian administrative agents in the provision of an $25 million asset-based credit facility which included the perfection of collateral in the U.S., Brazil, Canada, Ireland and Israel.

 - Represented administrative agent on a $115 million credit facility to support the leveraged buy-out of a software company.